bor3ham/mireco/README.md

 - Use native browser focus, and support keyboard navigation with js events
 - All size units are in `rem` (except for `em` for `line-height`s relative to `font-size`)
 - Like normal html form inputs, all form components are rendered as `inline` or `inline-block` by default.
-For convenience, the Mireco api provides a block version of all inputs eg.
+For convenience, the Mireco api provides a block version of all inputs by passing a `block` prop
-  `Mireco.block.checkbox` versus `Mireco.checkbox`
+- No media queries are used in scaling inputs - they should size to their container and not the screen, using `flex-basis` to take up multiple rows when necessary
+- There is no hard coded minimum width for any input

 Non battle-tested guidelines: